frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 matters.
 The data chunk MUST be the first element within the encryption, followed by any number of control chunks, up to the packet boundary.
 We SHOULD pack a single data chunk per encryption.
-More than one would
+More than one would create fragments on the receiver, and increase the cost of message reassembly by forcing an unavoidable memory copy to deliver a contiguous stream of bytes.

 --- back